EpocDotFr/craft-n-escape/README.md

 Data is stored in [JSON](https://en.wikipedia.org/wiki/JSON) files.
 Why?
 And why not an [SQLite](https://en.wikipedia.org/wiki/SQLite) database or some kind of embedded relational database?
 Because JSON files are easy to read using every programming languages, even Javascript on the client-side.
+In addition I didn't want to mess with the SQLite => JSON processing, so instead we directly use JSON as the data storage format.

   - `storage/data/items.json` is built by the `flask itemsdata` command by parsing the game's files (the `Data/items_*.dat` ones).
 It contains all items information.
   - `storage/data/recipes.json` contains all crafting recipes of the items contained in the file above.
 A recipes editor (only available locally at `http://localhost:8080/recipes-editor`) is used to convert The Escapists crafting recipes format (simple, unformatted, non-machine friendly text) to the Craft N' Escape one (relation to items IDs).